beholdenkey/Installing-Nautobot-on-RHEL-A-Complete-Walk-Through/README.md

 ### Configure Nautobot Account and Environment

-Create a system user account named nautobot.
+Create a  user account named nautobot.
 This user will own all of the Nautobot files, and the Nautobot web services will be configured to run under this account.
 The following command also creates the /opt/nautobot directory and sets it as the home directory for the user.

 ```bash